analogrelay/cosmos-go-query-engine-sample/readme.md

 - C Compiler Required: Some Go dependencies require a C compiler.
 Make sure you have build-essential installed.
 - Emulator Limitations: The Cosmos DB Emulator is officially supported on Windows.
 The Linux Docker version is in preview and may have limitations.
-- Database/Container: The sample will attempt to create the database and container if they do not exist.

 ## Troubleshooting

 - If you see connection errors, ensure the emulator is running and accessible on <https://localhost:8081>.
-- If you see "Owner resource does not exist", ensure the database and container exist (the sample will create them if missing).
+- If you see "Owner resource does not exist", ensure the database and container exist.
 - For certificate issues, see [the official repo.](https://github.com/Azure/azure-cosmos-db-emulator-docker)